Hyundai Motor Company: India

+Hyundai vehicles are assembled in Bangladesh with local partner, Fair Technology.
+Its manufacturing plant in Bangabandhu Hi-Tech Park was opened on 19 January 2023.
+The current focus is on importing completely knocked down (CKD) parts and assembling those in the facility.
+The plant is expected to manufacture 10,000 cars per year.

 Japan

-Hyundai Motors restarted passenger vehicle sales in Japan in 2022, after leaving the market in 2009.
-Since the relaunch, only electric cars are available, and the sales are online-only.
+Hyundai started to market its vehicles in 2001.
 Despite having growing sales worldwide, Hyundai struggled in Japan, having sold only 15,095 passenger cars from 2001 to 2009.
 Following an announcement in November 2009, Hyundai pulled their passenger car division out of the Japanese market and focused on their commercial vehicle division instead.
-The company said that it is possible for them to come back to Japan fully if market conditions continue to improve.

 According to the newspaper The Chosun Ilbo, the reason for Hyundai's failure in the car market was due to the company's inability to recognize the value of small cars due to parking spaces.
 For instance, actor Bae Yong-joon was hired to endorse the mid-sized Sonata in Japan to appeal to housewives who watched the drama Winter Sonata.
 The marketing campaign backfired, as large sedans are driven primarily by middle-aged men, while housewives prefer compact cars.
 In addition, the Sonata was priced too similarly to its Japanese rivals, which resulted in poor sales.
+The company said that it is possible for them to come back to Japan fully if market conditions continue to improve.

-On February 9, 2022, Hyundai announced a comeback to Japan by marketing eco-friendly vehicles like the Ioniq 5 and Nexo with pre-orders from May 2022 for delivery beginning in July 2022 under the company name Hyundai Mobility Japan.
+On 9 February 2022, Hyundai announced a comeback to Japan by marketing eco-friendly vehicles like the Ioniq 5 and Nexo with pre-orders from May 2022 for delivery beginning in July 2022 under the company name Hyundai Mobility Japan.
 As of 2022, Hyundai Mobility Japan operates an office and R&D center in Yokohoma.
+In addition, they only operate their sales through online means only.